 Noopept: This is the newest entry to the racetam lineup, and is wildly different in structure when compared to the others.
 For the longest time it was imported in OTC form from Russia, but in the recent past has become available in bulk.
 The effects are quite unique, as well, since while it has some of the features from all the other racetams, it has no stand-out feature that sets it above the rest.
 This is the only racetam that has a reachable overdose level, and since dosing is 20-30mg every 7-8 hours unless you have a precise milligram scale or pre-dosed capsules it is quite feasible to get yourself into to trouble with this.
 Unlike the other racetams this does require a small level of metabolism before it goes active in the body.

 Where to Start?

 Common to nearly all the racetams is a very bitter taste that is nearly impossible to wash away.
-For this reason many opt to either buy their powders pre-encapsulated or purchase a capsule machine and do it themselves.
+For this reason many opt to either buy their powders pre-encapsulated (more info at Nootropics Depot) or purchase a capsule machine and do it themselves.
 Side-effects from racetams are usually limited to headaches if you are choline deficient, and increased urine odor since they are filtered by your kidneys.